reshavsingla/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how the data ...
+It is a bar chart showing how the data is distributed for training data for each type of signal.
+The data varies a lot among the signal types.

 ![alt text][image1]

+Here is the chart for the validation data.

+![alt text][image12]

+and this is the chart for the test data,

+![alt text][image13]

 ###Design and Test a Model Architecture

 ####1.
 Describe how you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
 Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

-As a first step, I decided to convert the images to grayscale because ...
+As a first step, I decided to convert the images to grayscale because it helps in reducing the training time as the dimensions are decreased by a factor of 3.

 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]

-As a last step, I normalized the image data because ...
+As a last step, I normalized the image data because it decreases the variation in data points decreases significantly.Also  Different features could encompass far different ranges and a single learning rate might make some weights diverge.

 ![alt text][image9]

-I decided to generate additional data because ...
+I decided to generate additional data because the data was very unevenly distributed and had a lot more data for couple of type of signals

-To add more data to the the data set, I used the following techniques because ...
+To add more data to the the data set, I used the following techniques because they add variation to the image which still keep the signal recognizable and just change the perspective of the imgage.

-Here is an example of an original image and an augmented image:
+Here is an example of an original image and augmented images:

 ![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...
+The difference between the original data set and the augmented data set is the following:-
+- The number of data points increases from 34799 to 68657.
+- The data is much more evenly distributed for different traffic signals preventing the model to bias towards the one having more data.

 ![alt text][image10]